Josehokec/LatexWriting/sentences.md

 - There is a recent flurry of research on how to best integrate SIMD into column scans.
 - We use the terms "point" and "record" interchangeably.
 - LLMs truly have the potential to disrupt our entire field
+- In most data systems that leverage LLMs for data processing, including those proposed in recent work, LLM operations are treated as a given, i.e., as black-box invocations on monolithic user inputs and data, where, akin to other types of UDFs, the data system doesn't attempt to fully understand the underlying data, user intent, or constituent operations, and just does as they are told.

 ## Theoretical analysis
 - For the sake of convenience, we omit the proof to save the space.